A German Feather Christmas Tree- Christmas Nostalgia

 German Straw Christmas Ornaments -To Buy or Make

-German Straw Christmas ornaments have been used in Germany and also in Scandinavia for years.
+German Straw Christmas ornaments have been used in Germany and Scandinavia for years.
 They are fairly easy and inexpensive to make, and since most people had some access to straw, they became quite common.
-But it’s more than that… straw is closely tied to the symbolism of the Christ Child being born into a bed of straw.
-In…
+But it’s more than that.
+Straw is closely tied to the symbolism of the Christ Child being born into a bed of straw.
+The legend of…

 A German Wooden Advent Calendar- Use it Again Every Year!